Yelp/elastalert/docs/source/elastalert.rst

-ElastAlert - Easy & Flexible Alerting With ElasticSearch
+ElastAlert - Easy & Flexible Alerting With Elasticsearch
 ********************************************************

 ElastAlert is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.